jsfehler/renpy-encyclopaedia/README.rst

 A plugin for the `Ren'py Visual Novel engine <https://www.renpy.org/>`_

-Simplifies creating an encyclopaedia, bestiary, glossary, or similar system.
+Use it to create an encyclopaedia, bestiary, glossary, codex or similar system.

-Compatible Ren'Py Version: 6.99.12.3 and higher

 Features
 --------